victoryang1/DAT-BOS-16/lessons/lesson-14/readme.md

 ```
 Here:
 - `size` represents how many concepts or topics we should use
-- `window` represents how many words surronding a sentence we should use as our original features
+- `window` represents how many words surrounding a sentence we should use as our original features
 - `min_count` is the number of times that context or word must appear
 - `workers` is the number of CPU cores to use to speed up model training